-The girls who started this are now teens and preparing for college, and although they do still volunteer and one sits on our board, the decision was made, due to our size, to open to the public and all youth groups for volunteers and help.
+The girls who started this are now young adults, Many have recently graduated high school and have gone on to or are preparing for college.
+Some of the founding group still volunteer and one sits on our board.
+The decision was made, due to our size, to open to the public and all youth groups for volunteers and help.

 We are expanding our community services and now provide education about food need, and food insecurity to any groups in need.
 We provide a place people, families, and community groups, can learn and do a wonderful, hands-on community service that really makes a difference.
 Some of our other programs provide community gardens for fresh produce, we sponsor a Children’s Summer Supplemental Food Program, a Thanksgiving box meal program, and the very popular and loved ELF Dispatch.

 But mostly we provide very needed food once a week for families or individuals in need in Southern Indiana.